enginebai/Algorithms/topics/heap.md

 * **Time Complexity**: `buildMapHeap(A)` takes `O(n)`, and `n - 1` elements run `heapifyDown()`, which takes `O(n - 1) * O(lg n)` = `O(n lg n)`.

 ## Tips for [Problem Solving](../topics/leetcode-solutions.md#heap)
 * Heap is good at find the top/smallest K of xxx or median. (or using binary search if there is sorted list) We also can use **Quickselect** to find *k*th smallest item in an unordered list.
-(See problem [215.
-Kth Largest Element in an Array](../leetcode/215.kth-largest-element-in-an-array.md))
 * For top k problems, you can use:
     * Build max heap from all items, and pop `k - 1` times, and the peek will be the top K result.
     * Using min heap with `k` items, we add item one by one, and pop (the min value) if heap size > `k` as adding item.
 The remaining heap will be top K results **but in reversed order**, make sure to reverse the result.
-* For frequency sorting, we can use *bucket sort*, see problem [347.
-Top K Frequent Elements](../leetcode/347.top-k-frequent-elements.md)
+* For frequency sorting, we can use *bucket sort*, see problem
 * For some problems to find the max/min value **dynamically** (after some operations, such adding some numbers then find the max number), then it might be able to use heap to solve. ([264.
 Ugly Number II](https://leetcode.com/problems/ugly-number-ii/))
 * Heap in Kotlin:
 ```kotlin